Syrian Air Force: Operations during the Syrian Civil War

 With the start of aerial operations by the Syrian Air Force, in August 2012, online publications probably overestimating rebels' claims on the number of destroyed aircraft, assumed that the Syrian Air Force was suffering significant technical difficulties, resulting in less than half of the best SAAF ground attack aircraft such as the Mi-25 Hind-D being serviceable.
 The publications reported that an increased number of conflict fronts and severe maintenance burdens dramatically worsened the situation, which was reportedly difficult before the war.
 These problems were thought to account for the use of L-39ZA (attack variant) jets, before further escalations.
 Operational limitations were overcome during 2013 as Syrian pilots and technicians with the assistance of foreign advisers and technicians began to improve their operational skills.
 In December 2013 Jane's reported that the Syrian Air Force had dramatically improved its operational capabilities during 2013, and was now frequently conducting up to 100 sorties per day with half of these constituting combat sorties.

 Insurgents counter the Syrian Air Force with truck mounted, medium and heavy machine guns, anti-aircraft guns, small arms fire and starting in late 2012, MANPADS up to modern Russian and Chinese designs.

 As the Syrian Air Force became more involved, the insurgents obtained more anti-aircraft equipment, captured air defense sites and warehouses while receiving shipments of Chinese and Russian material from external sponsors.
 An improvement in accuracy was achieved and several Syrian Air Force jets and helicopters were shot down from August 2012.
 Since insurgents besieged many airports, many of the aircraft were shot down taking off or landing.
 The raiding and shelling of airbases led to aircraft and helicopters being damaged or destroyed on the ground.

-In spite of occasional losses the Syrian Air Force remained largely unchallenged, efficient and feared by the rebels.
-Compared to Western air forces fighting against similarly armed enemies in Syria, Iraq and Afghanistan, the main disadvantage of the Syrian Air Force is the lack of precision guided weapons which allow the aircraft to stay out of range of small arms fire, AAA and MANPADS, while bombing accurately.
+In spite of occasional losses the Syrian Air Force remained largely unchallenged, efficient and feared by the rebels until its collapse.
+Compared to Western air forces fighting against similarly armed enemies in Syria, Iraq and Afghanistan, the main disadvantage of the Syrian Air Force was the lack of precision guided weapons which allow the aircraft to stay out of range of small arms fire, AAA and MANPADS, while bombing accurately.
 The same weakness prevents them from hitting targets of opportunity in the same mission.
-In 2014, Jane's Defence and Combat Aircraft Monthly report some MiG-29s and possibly some Su-24s capable of launching precision guided ammunitions.
+In 2014, Jane's Defence and Combat Aircraft Monthly report some MiG-29s and possibly some Su-24s capable of launching precision guided munitions.

 Syrian pilots spend most of their flying time at low to medium altitude where battlefield threats are more potent.